 In the vSphere Replication appliance, the IP address that is used for management traffic between the vSphere Replication Management Server and vSphere Replication Server is localhost 127.0.0.1.
 Therefore, you do not need to add network adapters for this type of traffic.

 When the vSphere Replication Management Server and the vSphere Replication Server run on separate appliances, you can specify a non-localhost IP address to be used by the vSphere Replication Management Server.

-In addition you must configure static routes on each ESXi host at the source site with how to communicate with the target site.
+In addition, you must configure the relevant static routes on each ESXi host at the source site to communicate with the target site.
 For replications to flow in the opposite direction, you must configure reverse routes on the ESXi hosts on the target site.
 See https://kb.vmware.com/kb/2001426.
 Depending on the complexity of your environment, if you want to isolate the NFC traffic, you must configure the relevant vSphere Replication and NFC vSphere Replication static routes after you configure the VMkernel adapters for vSphere Replication and NFC traffic.